-- Requests for a child to be admitted to a year group other than their chronological age group, such as starting Reception a year later or earlier than usual. - Requests for delayed transfer from Key Stage 2 to Key Stage 3 - Applications for early entry to school or skipping a year.
+- Requests for a child to be admitted to a year group other than their chronological age group, such as starting Reception a year later or earlier than usual. - Applications for early entry to school or skipping a year.

 12.2 Consideration of Requests